stefangordon/AzureIoT/README.md

 ## Working with ESP8266

-Use Arduino IDE 1.6.8 or later (or current nightly if not yet released).
+- Use Arduino IDE 1.6.8 or later (or current nightly if not yet released).

-Install esp8266 board support following instructions under "Using git version" at [esp8266/arduino](https://github.com/esp8266/arduino).
+- Install esp8266 board support following instructions under "Using git version" at [esp8266/arduino](https://github.com/esp8266/arduino).

-Install this library from source
+- Install this library from source

 ```
 cd C:\Program Files (x86)\Arduino\libraries
 git clone <repo url for this source>
 ```
+- Open sample provided in library directory

 ## License